Ali Hussain v. State (Maldives)

 Ali Hussain v.
-State (Maldives) (Case number: 2024/SC-C/02) is an ongoing constitutional case being held before the Supreme Court of the Maldives.
+State (Maldives) (Case number: 2024/SC-C/02) was a constitutional case being held before the Supreme Court of the Maldives.
 The case was filed by lawyer and former Kendhoo MP Ali Hussain in November 2024 to challenge the Sixth Amendment to the Constitution of the Maldives, which introduced an anti-defection law for members of parliament (MP).

 Hussain argues that although the parliament completed formal procedures, consultation was ignored and lacked scrutiny.

 Background

-On 20 November 2024, the People's Majlis passed the Sixth Amendment to the Constitution of the Maldives which introduced an anti-defection clause, additional powers to the president, territorial law changes, and foreign military presence regulations.
+On 20 November 2024, the People's Majlis passed the Sixth Amendment to the Constitution of the Maldives which introduced an anti-defection clause, additional powers to the President, territorial law changes, and foreign military presence regulations.

 Following the criticism and concern by the public, lawyer Ali Hussain submitted a case to the Supreme Court, seeking to revoke the amendment.
-The Maldivian Democratic Party (MDP) and The Democrats later decided to intervene in the case, the latter later withdrawing.
+The Maldivian Democratic Party (MDP) and The Democrats later decided to intervene in the case, with the latter later withdrawing.
 Five days later, the court accepted the case.